S. G. Thakur Singh

-S. G. Thakur Singh (1899–1976) was an Indian artist who painted in oils, pastels and water colour.
+Sardar Ganda Thakar Singh (1899–1976), popularly known as S. G. Thakur Singh, artist who painted in oils, pastels and water colour.
+He is mostly remembered for his works depicting landscapes, portraiture, and still-lifestyle.
 He worked in the Indian film industries located in Bombay and Calcutta.
 He was acquainted with members of the Bengal renaissance movement of art, such as Nand Lal Bose and the Tagore brothers.
 (Note: The Tagore brothers referred to are Abanindranath Tagore and Gaganendranath Tagore.)
 Although he had been familiar with traditional Sikh methods of art created by his predecessors, he preferred modern methods and was not influenced by the indigenous methods.
 He was permanently patronized and paid a commission by many Indian royal houses, such as Kota, Udaipur, Bhopal, Kashmir, Dongarpur, Travancore, Nawan Nagar, Bikaner, Patiala, Kapurthala, and several other Indian princely states.
 Ordhendra Coomar Gangoly was his appreciative critic.
+He was the founder of the Indian Academy of Fine Arts and the Thakar Singh School of Arts.

-Childhood
+Early life

 He was born in 1890 into a Ramgarhia family in the tiny farming village of Verka, located near Amritsar, Punjab, India.
 He received some art training from Mohammed Alam at V. D. J. Technical Institute in Lahore.
 After this training, he would find success as an artist.

 Interviewed at the age of 74, Singh said that when he was seventeen, "I was forced by my guardians to join the Victoria Diamond Hindu Technical Institute, Lahore, to take up an engineering course.
 I wasted there two years and left it in disgust."When he returned to his village his former teacher, Mohammed Alam, persuaded him to come to Mumbai, where Alam had secured a job as a scene-painter in a Mumbai theatre.
 While in Mumbai, Singh worked both at odd jobs in the studio and on his own, with Alam guiding him.

 "One fine morning" Singh recalls, "I was busy painting a landscape at Chowpati Beach, Mumbai, when a couple suddenly stopped beside me and began admiring my painting which was, by that time, almost complete.
 The gentlemen, an influential Parsi editor of a Bombay Magazine, goaded me into sending the painting to an exhibition of the Simla Fine Arts Society."
 There his painting won the first prize of Rs.
 500, among the landscapes.
 I was then only eighteen, and you can well imagine my joy and pride at getting the prize.

-Just as that chance encounter on Chowpati Beach led to his first prize in the painting, throughout his life he had many worthy patrons.
+Throughout his life he had many patrons.
 Rabindra Nath Tagore, Dr. Rajendra Prasad and artists and critics have paid tribute to his work.